The GED Test in Kentucky

 Preparing for the Exam

 Kentucky Adult Education offers GED preparation programs at adult education centers across all 120 state counties (kyae.ky.gov).
 Kentucky offers several services for free, although some charges may apply for materials.
 Students can visit Kentucky Adult Education to find the center nearest them.
 For those who would prefer to do their studying at home, Kentucky offers televised classes and an at-home multimedia study kit through the Kentucky Educational Television's partnership with GED Connection.
 Specific broadcast and airtime information can be found at their website (www.ket.org).

 Students can also invest in an online GED preparation course.
 Prices and availability vary from one program to another.
 ACE endorses preparation materials from Steck-Vaughn and Paxen Learning.

 Requirements for Taking the GED

 Those wishing to take the GED test in Kentucky must first be given the official practice test to assess their readiness.
+Students must pass each section of the practice test with 150 points before they will be allowed to take the GED.
 After passing the pre-test, students should contact the testing center nearest them to make a registration appointment.
 A student doesn't have to enroll in an adult education program in order to take the pre-test.